Burg Castle (Solingen): Early history

 At the beginning of the 12th century (after 1133), Count Adolf III of Berg built Schloss Burg on a mountain overlooking the river Wupper.
 The old castle of the counts, Castle Berge in Odenthal near Altenberg, was abandoned.
 The original name of the new castle was Castle Neuenberge (Newmountain), or in Latin, novus mons, novum castrum, or novi montis castrum.
 Not until the 15th century, after significant reconstruction as a hunting castle, did it receive its current name reflecting its palatial extension.

 His great-grandson, Count Adolf VI of Berg took part in the Fifth Crusade and died during the siege of Damietta in Egypt in 1218.
 Since the late count had no male descendants his younger brother, Archbishop Engelbert I of Cologne, took over the reign of the county needing two feuds to win the inheritance dispute with Duke Waleran III of Limburg.
 As count Engelbert II of Berg he built the palas of Burg castle 1218–1225.
 Engelbert was a very powerful man, not only archbishop and count, but also advisor and chief administrator to the Holy Roman Emperor Frederick II, and guardian and tutor of the later king Henry (VII) of Germany.
-But he also made enemies and on November 7, 1225, he was murdered by his nephew Friedrich von Isenberg.
+But he also made enemies and on 7 November 1225, he was murdered by his nephew Friedrich von Isenberg.

 The War of succession for the Duchy of Limburg influenced the history of the castle.
 Count Adolf VIII of Berg participated successfully in the decisive battle of Worringen on 5 June 1288.
 After the battle, the opposing archbishop of Cologne, Siegfried II of Westerburg, was kept prisoner in the castle.
 Adolf VIII now was able to proceed to elevate his town, Düsseldorf, to a city and was able to control traffic on the Rhine river.
 In the 13th and 14th centuries Schloss Burg remained the main residence of the counts of Berg.
 Five years after King Wenzel elevated Count William to the position of a duke in 1380, Düsseldorf became the capital of the Duchy of Berg.
 Schloss Burg continued to serve as a hunting castle and was used for ceremonial events, hence it became a "Schloss" (representative castle).
 Thus in 1496, Maria of Jülich-Berg was engaged as a child to John of Cleves-Mark (later John III, Duke of Cleves).
 Their wedding took place 14 years later at Burg and led to the unification of the duchies of Jülich-Cleves-Berg.
-The second daughter of this couple was Anne of Cleves, briefly married with Henry VIII of England.
+The second daughter of this couple was Anne of Cleves, briefly married to Henry VIII of England.